 speaker

 Analyst, UBS

 Thank you, operator.
 Good morning, everyone.
-I hope you are doing well.
+I hope you're doing well.
 I just wanted to ask around the commentary regarding sales growth and fiscal 26, should there be a resolution related to tariffs?
-I know this is a bit specific, but is that a full year comment, or is that just you would anticipate returning to organic sales growth at some point in the year?
-Then totally getting that this is probably hard to answer just given the many moving pieces, should the tariffs remain in place?
-Can you provide any guardrails in terms of how this may impact your ability to return to growth?
+I know this is a bit specific, but is that a full year comment?
+Or is that just that you would anticipate returning to organic sales growth at some point in the year?
+And then totally getting that this is probably a hard answer, just given the many moving pieces, you know, should the tariffs remain in place?
+You know, just can you provide any guardrails in terms of how this may impact your ability to return to growth?
 Thanks.

+speaker